errolleesw/top_api_restapi-tutorial/README.md

 Overview of steps
 1. Added simple endpoints on home page to demonstrate use of http methods for API responses.
 2. Added now a /user route.
+3. Added /user/:userId to make the API's RESTful.